 '''

-Please enter the number corresponding to the

 software you want to install.

 1 Update this system

 2 Update this system and install patches from a PowerPatch tape

 3 Create a CSLT for another system

 4 Create a CSLT with PowerPatch patches for another system

 5 Complete the update of this system using a CSLT created on

 another system

 6 Add SUBSYS products to this system

 7 Add SUBSYS products and install patches from a Powerpatch

 tape

 8 EXIT

 ?
 Help on the above actions

 '''